 Most facilities will benefit from having a comprehensive energy audit that includes an energy balance.
 An energy balance is performed by looking at all of the energy coming into a plant and monitoring the large energy users to find out how that energy is distributed within the plant.
 With some relatively inexpensive metering equipment, you may be able to do this in-house.

 Once you have an idea of where your plant stands and what the major energy users are, you can develop an energy management plan.
-EPA offers assistance in setting up energy management programs through a free manual available at http://www.epa.gov/waterinfrastructure/pdfs/guidebook_si_energymanagement.pdf.
+EPA offers assistance in setting up energy management programs through a free manual available at http://water.epa.gov/infrastructure/sustain/upload/Final-Energy-Management-Guidebook.pdf.
 Also, Mass Save is an initiative sponsored by Massachusetts' gas and electric utilities and energy efficiency service providers.
 The sponsors of Mass Save work closely with MA DOER to provide a wide range of services, incentives, trainings, and information promoting energy efficiency that help residents and businesses manage energy use and related costs.
-Please see: http://www.masssave.com/about-mass-save/ for more information.
+Please see https://www.masssave.com/en for more information.

 For questions about benchmarking and energy management planning or technical help with energy efficiency and renewable technology evaluations, contact Jason Turgeon at email@example.com or 617-642-4819.